 With the volatile changes in travel rules and regulations due to Covid-19, it can be difficult to keep up with the latest information.
-Particularly around the holidays, it’s important to know how to visit family and friends overseas and how to get back into Japan.
+If you are travelling, it’s important to know what you'll need for safely leaving the country.

-When departing from Japan, certain airlines and destinations may require proof of a negative Covid-19 test result from up to 72 hours before boarding the flight or entering the country (or region).
+When departing from Japan, certain airlines and destinations may require proof of a negative Covid-19 test result from up to 72 hours before you boarded the flight or before you entered the country (or region).
 Be sure to check with the appropriate airline or embassy to confirm if a negative test result certificate is required for your trip.

 To make your journey smoother, here’s a list of hospitals, clinics and testing centres in Tokyo and Osaka that are able to administer polymerase chain reaction (PCR) tests and issue the required certificates for travelling.

 Note that these venues will only test people with no symptoms of coronavirus.
 Asymptomatic testing is not covered by Japan’s National Health Insurance, meaning you'll have to pay the full cost of the test, and prices vary widely.
 Plus, clinics and testing centres generally require a prior appointment, so book in advance if you can.